-Beyond my dissertation research and work as a grants manager, I work hard to communicate science to a non-expert audience through my work at Nerd Nite and on campus.
+Beyond my dissertation research and work as a grants manager, I work hard to communicate science to a non-expert audience through my work at Nerd Nite, on campus, at conferences and online.
 I have spoken at Nerd Nite, and now as co-host, I coach speakers, coordinate with the venue and advertise for each monthly event.
 In addition to Nerd Nite, I also participate in K-12 education initiatives through Brown’s neuroscience department and chapter of Graduate Women in Science and Engineering.
 I write and peer-edit for Friends of Joe’s Big Idea, a writing project for aspiring science writers.
 Most recently, I coordinated 6 hours of neuroscience outreach programming for Big Bang Science Waterfire.

 Image: Friday Harbor, Washington, where I spent 2 weeks at the Summer Workshop on the Dynamic Brain hosted by the Allen Brain Institute and the University of Washington.